Culture and Events in Jakobstad

 The Jakobstad Museum arranges various events and exhibitions in different locations.
 The main building of the historical museum, Malmska gården, is reserved for exhibitions about the history of local maritime trade and seafaring.
 There are also other interesting museums in town.

-Another important cultural element in Jakobstad is the The Jakobstad City Library, which serves as a sort of cosy living room for the citizens.
+Another important cultural element in Jakobstad is the The Jakobstad City Library, which serves as a cosy living room for the citizens.
 In the library you can read, study, acquaint yourself with art exhibitions as well as take part in events organised by the library.
 Literature is highly visible and historically very important in our town.
-Our national poet J.L.
+The Finnish national poet J.L.
 Runeberg was born in Jakobstad.